-The Vibe: If you're visiting NYC, you must fit a breakfast at Egg into your itinerary, the Williamsburg restaurant consistently always lands on both local and national best brunch and breakfast lists, and we had to include it, because Egg deserves all the recognition it receives.
-Originally started as a pop up shop at a local hot dog restaurant, the restaurant has certainly grown in the past decade.
-Expect long lines on weekends.
+The Vibe: If you're visiting NYC, you must fit a breakfast at Egg into your itinerary, the Williamsburg restaurant consistently always lands on both local and national best brunch and breakfast lists, and it deserves all the recognition it receives.
+Originally started as a pop up shop at a local hot dog restaurant, the restaurant has certainly grown in the past decade and you can expect long lines on weekends.

 What to Order: Eggs Rothko, which is an easy-cooked egg in a slice of brioche and topped with cheddar, is one of the most well known dishes.
 If you happen to love breakfast but not eggs, order their homemade granola or pancakes.

-The Vibe: Since 2009, this Prospect Heights local favorite restaurant has been serving strong coffee and a stellar breakfast.
+The Vibe: Since 2009, this local and cash-only restaurant in Prospect Heights has been serving strong coffee and a stellar breakfast.
 Just to note, Milk Bar isn't a part of the popular NYC chain Momofuku Milk Bar, but a separate restaurant, and worth a visit.

-What to Order: The eggs are a favorite, order the salmon eggs with sourdough toast with smoked salmon, pickled shallots and a poached egg.
-Milk Bar also has an extensive menu of toasts from an avocado toast to eggs and beans toast.
-Bring cash, because it's cash only at Milk Bar.
+What to Order: You have to try the eggs, so order the salmon eggs with sourdough toast with smoked salmon, pickled shallots and a poached egg.
+Milk Bar also has an extensive menu of toasts from an avocado toast to an eggs and beans toast.

 What to do After Breakfast: The area is a short walk to The Brooklyn Museum, The Brooklyn Botanic Garden and the library's main branch.
 You could also could also spend the day exploring Prospect Park, which is nearby.